Rules and Manner in Japan

 If you are the victim of a crime or are worried about becoming so, please do not hesitate to consult a counselor on campus and contact the police.

-Not to get involved in Crimes.
-(Aichi Police)
+Not to get involved in Crimes (Aichi Police)

-*Click 【英語】 to see PDF or watch videos in English.
+* Click 【英語】 to see PDF or watch videos in English.

 Refuse Disposal at Nagoya University

-A sorting system for refuse disposal is used at Nagoya University.
-There are trash cans for "combustible refuse", "non-combustible refuse", and recycle bins for "empty bottles", "empty cans", "PET bottles(=plastic bottles)", etc all over campus.
+There are trash cans for "combustible refuse", "non-combustible refuse", and recycle bins for "empty bottles", "empty cans", "PET bottles (=plastic bottles)", etc. all over campus.
 In addition, there are boxes and a reverse vending machine near the Co-op.
-The sorted refuse will be recycled.
-Newspapers or magazines are collected by recycle companies.
-Used paper products such as used copy paper is collected and recycled.
-Students are kindly requested to be mindful when they throw away their rubbish and to use the correct bins to help waste reduction and the reuse of recyclable materials.
+You are kindly requested to be mindful when you throw away their rubbish and to use the correct bins to help waste reduction and the reuse of recyclable materials.

 Garbage Disposal Rules in Nagoya